 Also, note that if your blackjack was formed as a result of a switch, it will count as 21 points, and not as a natural 21.

 Blackjack Switch is a fun blackjack variant that is offered by many online casinos, particularly those who offer Playtech Software.
 While this blackjack format shares a lot of similarities with the standard one, they are different enough that you must study the ‘’easy’’ switching strategy so you can stand a chance against the dealer.

 The house advantage in Blackjack switch can be reduced to as much as 0.10%, which makes this game a potentially lucrative alternative.
 In fact, even the most skilled online players choose Blackjack Switch over the standard version when both are available.

 All in all, Blackjack Switch presents an enjoyable challenge for advanced players and extremely fun twists on classic blackjack, when you get bored with the regular rules.

 Blackjack is a simple card gambling game that has plenty of variations.
 One of those variations is called Caribbean 21 and it’s a favourite among many gamblers.
 The rules of this game diverge slightly from the standard blackjack, and one of the things that stand out is that the Aces are always valued 1 and that they can’t be valued 11 as well.

-In this how to play guide, we will go over the ins and outs of Caribbean 21 and teach you how to play this exciting card game.
+In this how-to-play guide, we will go over the ins and outs of Caribbean 21 and teach you how to play this exciting card game.
 Let’s begin!
 We’ll guide you through the general rules of Caribbean 21, as well as the ones more complicated, to help you get the hang of the game in no time.
-Stay tuned!
+Stay tuned!a

 If you’re already familiar with the rules of blackjack, you should only know about the differences between the standard version and Caribbean 21.
 But because some of you who are reading this may have never played any blackjack variation, we will explain the rules from scratch.